cosandr/ansible-role-postgresql/README.md

         state: # defaults to 'present'

 A list of users to ensure exist on the server.
 Only the `name` is required; all other properties are optional.

+    postgresql_privileges:
+      - database: # required;
+        roles: # required; the rest are optional
+        login_host: # defaults to 'localhost'
+        login_password: # defaults to not set
+        login_user: # defaults to '{{ postgresql_user }}'
+        login_unix_socket: # defaults to 1st of postgresql_unix_socket_directories
+        port: # defaults to postgresql_port
+        objs: # default to not set
+        state: # defaults to not set
+        privs: defaults to not set
+        type: default to not set
+        target_roles: default to not set
+        grant_option: default to not set

+A list of privileges to ensure exist on the server.
+The `database` and `roles` is required; all other properties are optional.

     postgres_users_no_log: true